Roger Clarke's Web-Site

-The notion of regulation is broad, encompassing internal controls within organisations and external controls over organisations' behaviour.
-Internal controls have been the subject of considerable research over the the last five decades, under such headings as operational controls, accounting information systems, EDP/IS audit, data security and IT governance.
+The notion of regulation is broad.
+Among other considerations, it encompasses internal controls within organisations and external controls over organisations' behaviour.
+Internal controls have been the subject of considerable research over the last five decades, under such headings as operational controls, accounting information systems, EDP/IS audit, data security and IT governance.
 External regulation, on the other hand, has attracted much less attention.
-This article examines the scope for research into regulatory aspects of electronic markets, encompassing internal, self-regulatory aspects, but with a strong emphasis on the many under-researched questions associated with external controls.

 Regulatory mechanisms have many impacts at the tactical level of organisational structures and processes, and hence on many aspects of information systems design.
 The present article adopts a broad view, and hence concerns itself primarily with large-scale impacts.
 For these reasons, the appropriate starting-point in reviewing the literature is the field of strategic information systems theory.

-Regulation's strategic impacts were recognised even during the early years of strategic IS research.
+It was recognised that regulation has strategic impacts even during the early years of strategic IS research.
 External controls were, however, originally regarded almost exclusively as a constraint rather than as an opportunity.
 For example, among the 14 considerations in the 'Organizational Strategy Set' of King (1978) was "organization must be responsive to regulatory agencies".

 Porter's work on competition and corporate strategy (1980, 1985) has been highly influential.
 Despite mentioning "government policy" in eight locations, Porter's books treat government actions as having impacts on business that are almost entirely negative, with only reduced regulation and subsidies mentioned in a positive manner.
 Porter's theory overlooks the ways in which regulatory measures definitively shape some industries, e.g. through legislated monopolies and oligopolies maintained by very high entry barriers such as licensing requirements.
 Porter's theory also fails to recognise that both the fact of regulation, and its nature, can create scope for competitive advantage.
 In practice, corporations are adept at 'regulatory arbitrage' (architecting business structures and processes to circumvent regulatory measures - Fleischer 2010) and 'jurisdictional arbitrage', also referred to as 'forum shopping' (arranging the jurisdictional location of business operations to avoid inconvenient regulatory measures - Whytock 2011).

-This blindness to the potentially positive strategic effects of regulation may reflect the origins of Porter's theory in the Harvard Business School and case studies of US enterprises, in contexts in which government regulation was, and remains, very meek.
+Such blindness to the potentially positive strategic effects of regulation may reflect the origins of both Porter's theory and several other influential works in the area.
+They came out of the Harvard Business School and its case studies of US enterprises, in contexts in which government regulation was, and remains, very meek.
 Driven by this worldview, the IS literature has continued to wear blinkers.
 Farbey et al. (1995) referred to "regulatory or legal necessity" (p.42).
 See also Fisher & Harindranath (2004) and Greenaway et al. (2015).
 Moreover, some studies have even extended beyond discussions of regulatory compliance to actively consider its subversion (Henry et al. 2007).